 I’ll know for future reference to cross-check the weather forecast for Mt William.
 As I was more dressed for running in Halls Gap/Stawell, where the temperature was a max of 20.6°.

 Knowing I had a windproof/waterproof jacket in my pack if needed, I pushed on.

 The track into Boundary Gap is extremely eroded and contains many jagged rocks and tree roots.
 Making this section of the trail extremely technical.
-While the distance isn’t long (5km), it took me an hour to get from Mt William into the first hiker camp.
+While the distance isn’t long (5km), it took me an hour to get from Mt William to the first hiker camp.

 Ascending from Boundary Gap to the Plateau is now a much more pleasant experience, with stone staircases and stepping stones.
-While still hard work, it much less of a scramble.
+While still hard work, it is much less of a scramble.